-Now, of course, the best way to keep yourself safe is by destroying the hard Drive or not selling it at all.
+Of course, the best way to keep yourself safe is by destroying the hard Drive or not selling it at all.
 But that is quite an expensive option if you look at how much value you’ll be compromising.
 Because you’re buying a newer PC, you’ll need as much money as you can recover from the older unit.

 Luckily, there are several ways you can completely wipe a hard drive without damaging it.
 You can use third-party tools that boot up through an external drive or USB to wipe a hard drive.
-Or, you can go by the conventional method of “Factory Reset” on any operating system you’re using.
+Or, you can go by the conventional “Factory Reset” method on any operating system you’re using.

-[toc]How To Backup Data Before Wiping Hard Drive?
+How To Backup Data Before Wiping Hard Drive?

 And that’s the reason we’ll only cover the traditional backup tools to keep your data safe.
 Using an external hard drive or a USB to keep your photos, videos, work files, product keys, and software licenses is the surest way of knowing you’ve kept your data safe.